 After a lovely birthday dinner with my friend Victoria, I left the restaurant and began to walk back home the way I had come.
 Victoria departed in the opposite direction.

 I’m an alert girl.
-I continuously and intermittently check in with myself and my surroundings.
+I continuously check in with myself and my surroundings.
 I ask myself: ‘Is this OK?
 Am I OK?
 OK?’

 Always listen to your inner alarm